GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 >
 >* A Globalization team succeeds by helping other teams achieve their goals in international markets.
 The added value is very specific to consulting on the needs of those markets, and tying the actions to the company's global strategy to accelerate success.
 See the chapter “Stakeholders—Strategic Engagement and Communication.”
 >
 >* What you measure should roll up into the company’s global strategy measurements.
 Your contribution is value-add and it multiplies corporate success in local markets.
-See the chapter “Data Analytics for Global Strategy.” xxxxxxxxxxxx[Data Analytics for Global Strategy](#chapter-6:-data-analytics-for-globalization-strategy)
+See the chapter ["Data Analytics for Global Strategy"](#chapter-6-data-analytics-for-globalization-strategy)
 >* The Globalization team is the liaison between your company and customers, corporate and local teams, and functional teams within the company.
 It is essential for the team to collaborate and work well with others.

 How would you do it if you were in Diana’s place?